(m) Provisions and Contingent liabilities Provisions

 56 There has no charges or satisfication yet to be registered with ROC beyond the statutory period.

-The company has used accounting software for maintaining its books of account, which has a feature of recording audit trail (edit log) facility, except in respect of maintenance of payroll records wherein the accounting software did not have the audit trail feature, enabled throughout the year.
-Further, the audit trail facility has operated throughout the year for all relevant transaction in the software.
+The Company has used accounting software's for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except in respect of maintenance of payroll records wherein the accounting software did not have the audit trail feature, enabled throughout the year.
+Further no instance of audit trail feature being tampered with was noted in respect of accounting software.
+Additionally, the audit trail of prior year has been preserved as per the statutory requirements for record retention to the extent it was enabled and recorded in the respective years.

 60 The borrowings obtained by the Company from banks and financial institutions have been applied for the purpose for which such loans were taken.